LCAD-UFES/probabilistic-robotics/ogm/README.md

   if you want control with keyboard

      $ roslaunch ogm ogm.launch

-   keep focus on terminal window to input the arrow commands
+     Note: keep focus on terminal window to input the arrow commands

 Drive around and enjoy the map discovery :)